boomfish/terraform-aws-ecs-demo/README.md

-# Terraform ECS Demonstration
+# Terraform AWS ECS Demonstration

-This repository contains Terraform projects to manage AWS resources for an ECS environment with an NGINX workload.
+This repository contains Terraform projects to manage AWS resources for an ECS environment with a sample NGINX website workload.

 ## Features

-- Uses Terraform 1.0 syntax and follows recommended practices
+- Uses Terraform 1.0 syntax
-- Supports deployment to multiple AWS environments
+- Supports deployment to multiple environments
 - Terraform runtime isolation: upgrading Terraform version won't impact other projects
 - Can be deployed from native Windows (WSL not required)